VolodyaKEK/GodotConsole/README.md

 - To popup console you need to setup input action `console` (can be changed setting `Console.input_action` property)

 # Acceptable command example
-Acceptable command is any function with "_cmd" at the end.
-Postfix can be changed setting `Console.command_postfix` property to any string.
+An acceptable command is any function with "_cmd" at the end.
+Postfix can be changed by setting the `Console.command_postfix` property to any string.

 ```gdscript
 func _ready():